Skip to article frontmatterSkip to article content

 • Earthkit and HDA Polytope used in this context are both packages provided by the European Centre for Medium-Range Weather Forecasts (ECMWF).

-This notebook demonstrates how to use the HDA (Harmonized Data Access) API to query and access Climate DT data to plot a parameter series.
+• Objective: This notebook has the aim to show how to how to use the HDA (Harmonized Data Access) API to query and access Climate DT data parameters and plot vector data.
 Below the main steps covered by this tutorial.

 1. Setup: Import the required libraries.